Mark Dickey emerges from Turkish cave after successful rescue operation

 His condition worsened quickly, making him unable to move and requiring a doctor to go down into the cave to administer vials of blood to keep him stabilised.
 For days, rescuers were unsure if Mr Dickey would be strong enough to be rescued to the surface, but his condition began improving on Wednesday.

-More than 190 rescue teams from countries across Europe, including Turkey, Hungary, Bulgaria, Croatia, Italy and Poland, rushed to Mr Dickey’s aid in the remote area in southern Turkey, with 158 of those rescuers being cave experts.
+Rescue teams from countries across Europe, including Turkey, Hungary, Bulgaria, Croatia, Italy and Poland, rushed to Mr Dickey’s aid in the remote area in southern Turkey, with 158 of those rescuers being cave experts.

 Mark Dickey was removed from the last exit of the cave at 00:37 and taken to the UMKE tent.
 Thus, the cave rescue part of the operation has ended successfully.
 We congratulate all those who have contributed! #MarkDickey #caverescue #Morca #tumaf@AFADBaskanlik— Türkiye Mağaracılık Federasyonu (@tumaf1) September 11, 2023